Probabilistic Kernel Function for Fast Angle Testing: Implementation and Complexity Analysis

-(4) \textbf{(Fast projection computation via multi-cross-polytypes)} In eq.~\eqref{eq_kernel1} and eq.~\eqref{eq_kernel2}, we need to compute $H\bm{q}$, $H\bm{v}$, $HS\bm{q}$ and $HS\bm{v}$ in the indexing phase or in the query phase.
-If such projection time is a concern in practice, we can set $R$ and $L$ to 1 in Alg.~\ref{alg:configuraion-on-sphere} to accelerate the projection without the explicit computation of $S$.
-Specifically, if $m \ge 2d$, suppose that $m$ is divisible by $2d$ and $m=2ld$. $H^\top$ or $(HS)^{\top}$ can be approximated by $[S_{(1)}, S_{(2)}, S_{(l)}]^{\top}$, where $S_{(i)}$ here denotes the $i$-th structured random projection matrix.
-Then the projection time cost for $v$ or $q$ can be reduced from $O(md)$ to $O((m\log d)/2)$.
-If $2d>m$, the cost is $O(d\log d)$ by the projection matrix completion.
+(4) \textbf{(Fast projection computation via multi-cross-polytopes)} In Eq.~\eqref{eq_kernel1} and Eq.~\eqref{eq_kernel2}, we need to compute $HS\bm{v}$ in the indexing phase.
+If the projection time is a concern in practice, we can use the Fast Johnson–Lindenstrauss transformation to accelerate this process.
+Specifically, we use Alg.~\ref{alg:configuraion-on-sphere} with $R=1$.
+When $L=1$, the cost of computing $HS\bm{v}$ is $O(\max(d,m)\log d)$.
+When $L>1$, the cost of computing $HS\bm{v}$ can be reduced to $O(d \log d + mL \log(d/L))$.